You Don’t Have to Be in Crisis to Start Therapy

 You don't need to be falling apart to invest in your inner world.
 Wanting to know yourself better is reason enough.

-Therapy is about meeting yourself–like opening a door, shining a light, or cultivating a garden.
-Right where you are, not where you think you should be.
+Therapy is about meeting yourself right where you are, not where you think you should be.

 Therapy isn't only for emergencies.
 It's for the quietly curious, the stuck, the self-aware, and the brave.

-I offer a free 15-minute phone consultation and would be glad to connect if you'd like to explore this further.
+I offer a free 30-minute Initial Consultation and would be glad to connect if you'd like to explore this further.